Why Boundaries are Essential for Teens and Young Adults

 How Mentoring Services Can Help with Boundary Setting

 Mentoring services provide invaluable support for both parents and teens during this critical period.
-Programs like Bridge The Gap help parents establish healthy, effective boundaries while also helping teens foster self-discipline and accountability.
+These services not only help families enforce boundaries but also empower teens with tools to handle real-world challenges.
+Programs like Bridge The Gap offers teen mentorship program and help parents establish healthy, effective boundaries while also helping teens foster self-discipline and accountability.

 • Personalized support: Mentors work with families to create tailored boundary-setting strategies.